realprogrammer5000/SlipstreamVPN/faq.md

 # FAQ
 ## Technical / Troubleshooting
 ### It refuses to connect or frequently disconnects.
 Being disconnected once is likely due to a deploy of new server software and should be infrequent and brief.
-It is also possible that Slipstream VPN is blocked on your network.
+It is also possible that our servers are blocked on your network.
 If the issue still occurs on a different network, our servers are probably undergoing maintenance and should be working soon.
 If you have further problems, [send us an email](contact-us).

 ### Chrome is giving me an error message: "The proxy ... requires a username and password."
 This is a temporary problem that is usually solved by dismissing the dialog, or failing that, disconnecting and reconnecting.
 It could also be a problem with your internet connection.
 If the problem persists, [send us an email](contact-us).